Jeffrey P. Nadler: Early life and education

 Nadler was born 27 February 1950 in Brooklyn, New York to Mae and Abraham Nadler, a teacher and a career civil servant for the United States Commerce Department, respectively.
 He earned a B.A. from SUNY Buffalo in 1971 and completed a National Science Foundation summer research fellowship prior to graduation.
 Nadler was awarded his medical degree (M.D.) in 1975 from the New York Medical College New York, NY, where he received the Community and Preventive Medicine Scholarship.
 Dr. Nadler completed his post-doctoral residency training in Internal Medicine at the New York Medical College (1975–78) and fellowship training in Infectious Diseases at the Albert Einstein College of Medicine in the Bronx, New York (1978–80).

 Career

-Since 2006, Dr. Nadler has been deputy director and then acting director of the Therapeutics Research Program, Division of AIDS, National Institute of Allergy and Infectious Diseases (DAIDS/NIAID).
+Since 2006, Dr. Nadler had been deputy director and then acting director of the Therapeutics Research Program, Division of AIDS, National Institute of Allergy and Infectious Diseases (DAIDS/NIAID).
 While serving in NIAID, one of the National Institutes of Health (NIH) in Bethesda, Maryland, Nadler worked with the President's Emergency Plan for AIDS Relief (PEPFAR) to help improve and increase access to treatment in developing nations, particularly in Africa.
 He has also helped NIAID plan a new agenda for improving tuberculosis (TB) treatment in people infected with both HIV and TB.